Global Warming & Climate Change:

 At the top of the list of concerns is global warming.
 And it’s critically important to be acquainted with the facts.
 The term global warming is a reference to a gradual increase in the overall temperature of the earth’s atmosphere.
 Experts believe the roots of this problem can be traced back to the beginning of the industrial revolution.
 Since the mid-twentieth century, when humans first began to use fossil fuels for large-scale industry.
 And although there are skeptics, it is generally accepted that during the time period following the industrial revolution, the progress of global warming has grown unprecedented in both rate and scale.
 In accordance with this, the Intergovernmental Panel on Climate Change has stated it is extremely likely that human activity, in the form of the burning of fossil fuels, is the predominant cause of global warming.
 Some specific human activities that have an influence on climate change include our means of transport, (burning gasoline and oil to power our vehicles), deforestation, (due to both urbanization and agriculture), as well our agricultural practices, (including both plant and animal agriculture), just to name a few.
-To better explain how these factors effect climate change, it is a good idea to begin the with a concept called the greenhouse effect.
+In order to understand how these factors effect climate change, it is a good idea to begin the with a concept called the greenhouse effect.

 “Global warming has many effects on climate change, including the melting of ice caps, glaciers, as well as rising sea levels, just to name a few.”